eveliinahampus/kotlin-projects/README.md

    - Maintained last: 27/11/24

 2. BMIViewModel
-   - Description: An enhanced BMI app integrating the ViewModel architecture for better state management.
+   - Description: An enhanced BMI app integrating the ViewModel architecture for better state management, and separated UI from actions.
    - Use Case: Enter your height (m) and weight (kg) to count BMI.
    - Maintained last: 27/11/24
-   - Improvement: Identical idea with app BMI1, but in this version ViewModel was implemented, and separated UI from actions.

 3. Calories
    - Description: An app to calculate needed calories based on weight, gender, and activity level.